What is Out in Education?

 classroom, and a third of secondary school teachers say they have not addressed issues of sexual orientation.”

-We firmly believe that acceptance starts with better education – by destigmatising words like ‘gay’ in the classroom, we are able to organically bring LGBT+ concepts into the classroom and get the conversation about different identities in motion.
+We firmly believe that acceptance starts with better education – by destigmatising words like ‘gay’ in the classroom, we are able to bring LGBT+ concepts into the classroom and get the conversation about different identities in motion.
 We have seen from our visits that this benefits not only LGBT+ pupils, but every single pupil in the classroom.

-At the end of the day, a lot of our volunteers felt like they couldn’t be themselves as they went through the education system, since the curriculum does not make LGBT+ education compulsory.
+A lot of our volunteers felt like they couldn’t be themselves as they went through the education system, since the curriculum does not make LGBT+ education compulsory.
 We don’t want any more pupils to suffer in silence, and so we are there to provide a voice for them and for their peers.

 “[Students] have worked with [Out in Education] to run workshops for the entire student body.
 Consequently, those students who spoke to inspectors were very well-informed about what constituted homophobic bullying and understood it to be unacceptable.”